 As more organizations and applications rely on open-source software, it is crucial to ensure that the software is secure and free from vulnerabilities.
 This is particularly important today, where cyberattacks are more sophisticated, frequent and often targeting vulnerable open source code.
 By following these tips, you can strengthen your organization's software supply chain security and protect your systems from these common threats.

-The Dangers of Open Source Software
+Open Source Software Security Risks

 Open-source software has come a long way since the early days of Linux when it was first viewed as a means to democratize software and offer a free alternative to expensive paid versions.
 The benefits to open-source software are numerous, but they also come with far more inherent risks than before.